Bytte-AI/Pidgin-to-English-conversational-translations/README.md

 ## 📋 Overview

 The **Pidgin-to-English Translation Dataset (Sample)** is a conversational-style parallel corpus containing 122 translation pairs from Nigerian Pidgin English to Standard English.
-Created by **Bytte AI**, this sample dataset supports machine translation research, low-resource NLP, and cross-lingual understanding for African languages.
+Created by **Bytte AI** through AI chatbot interactions with human validation, this sample dataset supports machine translation research, low-resource NLP, and cross-lingual understanding for African languages.

-> **📌 Sample Dataset Notice:** This is a **sample dataset** with 122 curated translation pairs.
-It demonstrates authentic Pidgin features and translation challenges, ideal for prototyping, fine-tuning, and initial MT research.
+> **📌 Sample Dataset Notice:** This is a **sample dataset** with 122 curated translation pairs generated through AI chatbot conversations.
+Ideal for prototyping, fine-tuning, and initial MT research.

 ### 🎯 Key Features